vyahello/devops-master-class/terraform/readme.md

 EC2 - virtual servers in the cloud.
 VE server - servers in the cloud.
 In AWS VE servers called EC2 (elastic compute cloud).

+EC2 can have VPC, security_groups, load balancers, ingress/egress network, launched http server.

+Terraform is used to create multiple virtual servers in cloud e.g AWS.

 ### Create EC2 instance